| |

 • Time-Blocking: Instead of a to-do list, try mapping out your day in blocks of time.
 Dedicate specific blocks to deep work, shallow work, breaks, and personal time.
 This creates a visual structure for your day and helps you resist the urge to constantly switch between tasks.

-• Project Management Tools: A project management tool like Asana, Trello, or Monday.com helps you break down large projects into smaller, more manageable tasks.
+• Project Management Tools: A project management tool like Notion, Trello, or Monday.com helps you break down large projects into smaller, more manageable tasks.
 You can also track your progress, set deadlines, and collaborate with others all in one place.

 • Prioritize by Cognitively Demanding Task: Not all tasks are created equal.
 Some require intense focus and concentration, while others can be done on autopilot.
 Prioritize your most demanding tasks for your peak energy hours when you’re most likely to be in a state of flow.
 Leave less challenging tasks for times when your energy levels are lower.